-Today in science: Breakup of an asteroid | EarthSky.org
+EarthSky | Breakup of an asteroid: 8th anniversary

-March 6, 2014.
-On this date, the peer-reviewed Astrophysical Journal Letters first published a study of the breakup of an asteroid.
-It was the first asteroid ever seen to break up, and, so far, it’s been the only one.
+Eight years ago today, the peer-reviewed Astrophysical Journal Letters first published a study of the breakup of an asteroid.
+It was the first asteroid we’ve ever witnessed break up, and, so far, it’s been the only one.

-More observations by the Hubble Space Telescope – and subsequent computer modeling – showed that P/2013 R3 probably started out less than about a quarter of a mile (400 meters) in radius and probably weighed about 200,000 tons.
+Hubble Space Telescope observations – and subsequent computer modeling – showed that P/2013 R3 probably started out less than about a quarter of a mile (400 meters) in radius and probably weighed about 200,000 tons.
 It broke up into at least 13 pieces, the biggest of which was likely no more than about 600 feet (200 meters) in size.

-Fragile icy comet nuclei have been seen to fall apart as they approach the sun.
+Fragile icy comet nuclei sometimes fall apart as they approach the sun.
 But asteroids are not, by definition, fragile icy bodies.
 They’re chunks of rock or metal.
 David Jewitt of UCLA, who led the astronomical investigation, said at the time:

 This is a rock.
 Seeing it fall apart before our eyes is pretty amazing.